MIT-Emerging-Talent/ET6-CDSP-starter/CONTRIBUTING.md

-# Contributing to Our Finance Data Science Project
+# Contributing to Our Project

 Welcome to our collaborative finance data science repository!
 This guide will help you contribute effectively to our project while